 Pitch on Shark Tank

-Dawoon, Arum, and Soo applied to pitch their business on Shark Tank, and they had their shot in 2015.
-On the show, they offered 5% equity in their company in exchange for $500,000.
+Dawoon, Arum, and Soo appeared on season 6 of Shark Tank in 2015.
+On the show, they were seeking to raise $500,000 for a 5% equity stake in their company.
 This valued the dating site at $10 million at the time.

-This led to a tense discussion between them and the Shark Tank cast.
-It became one of the most iconic pitches in the series.
-Though many of the Sharks viewed the investment as too risky, billionaire Mark Cuban was intrigued.
+This led to a tense discussion between them and the Shark Tank cast and it became one of the most iconic pitches on the series.
+Although many of the Sharks viewed the investment as too risky, billionaire Mark Cuban was intrigued.